AscendingPassage.com HOME PAGE.

 enigma? . . .

-and a wintry mist rises low down in the little valleys of the sand.
+It is cold.
+A wintry mist rises low down in the little valleys of the sand.

-as to water the earth and make it more productive, have brought hither
+And that again we were not expecting.
+Beyond question the English, by changing the course of the Nile, to water the earth and make it more productive, have brought here

 the humidity of their own misty isle.
 And this strange cold, this